Experimental demonstration of spontaneous symmetry breaking with emergent multi-qubit entanglement

-Suppose that the system is initially in the state $\left\vert X\right\rangle$, which is the lowest eigenstate of the Hamiltonian under the condition $\lambda /\Omega \rightarrow 0$.
+Suppose that the system is initially in the state $\left\vert X\right\rangle$, which is the lowest eigenstate of the Hamiltonian under the condition $\eta \ll 1$.
 When the control parameter $\Omega $ is slowly decreased, the SSB will occur.
-In the limit $\Omega \ll \lambda $, the system will be moved to the symmetric superposition of the two degenerate ground states, $\left\vert \psi _{+}\right\rangle =\frac{1}{\sqrt{2}}(\left\vert J,J\right\rangle +\left\vert J,-J\right\rangle )$, which corresponds to an $N$-qubit GHZ state.
-As the slow variation of the transverse drive does not change the symmetry of the Hamiltonian, the simultaneous emergence of the two symmetry-breaking eigenstates is a result of SSB quantum phase transition.
-The SSB is manifested by the vulnerable entanglement properties of the GHZ state, which will be transformed into a classical mixture by the environment-induced decoherence within a timescale $\tau_{\rm dec}\sim 1/N$ \cite{Dziarmaga2012}.
+In the limit $\eta \gg 1$, the system will be moved to the symmetric superposition of the two degenerate ground states, $\left\vert \psi _{+}\right\rangle =\frac{1}{\sqrt{2}}(\left\vert J,J\right\rangle +\left\vert J,-J\right\rangle )$, which corresponds to an $N$-qubit GHZ state.
+As the slow variation of the transverse drive does not change the symmetry of the Hamiltonian, the simultaneous emergence of the two symmetry-breaking eigenstates is a result of SSB QPT. {When $N$ is sufficiently large, the QPT occurs at the critical point $\eta=1$.
+For the six-qubit case, the system's state is not suddenly changed at this point, but the GHZ entanglement still emerges when $\eta\gg 1$ as a consequence of SSB (see Sec.
+S2 of the Supplemental Material \cite{supp} for details).} The SSB is manifested by the vulnerable entanglement properties of the GHZ state, which will be transformed into a classical mixture by the environment-induced decoherence within a timescale $\tau_{\rm dec}\sim 1/N$ \cite{Dziarmaga2012}.
 We note that the adiabatic preparation of superpositions of two degenerate ground states has been demonstrated in Rydberg atom arrays \cite{Omran2019}, but where the emergence of the degeneracy cannot be attributed to SSB as the Hamiltonian itself has no symmetry.